Urias, Brewers flex muscles in 19-0 romp over Tigers | Sports-Games

 Luis Urias drove in five runs and Corbin Burnes gave up one hit in seven innings as the Milwaukee Brewers cruised to a 19-0 victory over the host Detroit Tigers on Wednesday afternoon.
 Burnes (3-0) struck out 11 while collecting his third straight win for the Brewers (19-22).
 Tyrone Taylor had four hits, including his first homer, while scoring and driving in three runs apiece.

-Avisail Garcia also had four hits while scoring three runs and driving in two more, and Jedd Gyorko hit a pair of solo homers.
+Orlando Arcia also had four hits and scored three runs, while Avisail Garcia scored three runs and drove in two more and Jedd Gyorko hit a pair of solo homers.
 Ryan Braun also homered among his three hits and drove in three runs.
 Matthew Boyd gave up seven runs on eight hits in three-plus innings for the Tigers (19-22).

 The extra-base hit parade continued into the next inning as Gyorko led off with his sixth homer of the season.
 Nottingham blasted his second homer of the season in the fourth to make it 6-0.
 Taylor drew a leadoff walk prior to the long ball.
 Milwaukee added another run before the inning was through when Braun delivered a two-out, RBI single off John Schreiber.